 - Sharpie marker

 - Painter’s tape (my favorite tape that’s wall safe)

-My last step is adding in all the letters that don’t “go” with a word.
+- Last step: add all the letters that don’t go with a word.

 It means we get to talk about the words he’s finding and he gets to interact with words important to the season.

 You don’t need to be able to read a word to find it in a word search.

 RELATED: Need help setting up a Halloween class party for big kids?
 Check out these Halloween party tips.